jatupan1989/boomjum1989/Adblock-Plus-memory-consumption.md

 (By the way, [coverage was extended to 99% today](/gorhill/httpswitchboard/commit/83e213c8f31c192c12661c88c88afe1cd7ac4e45), **and** [it also works for pages which change dynamically](/gorhill/httpswitchboard/commit/fded0434be226120051ddde1d6b702486604b741).)

-<sub>Edit 201-05-20 02h00: Commented on the "memory issue this is trying to solve" passage.</sub>
+<sub>Edit 201-05-20 02h00: Commented on the "memory issue this is trying to solve" passage, and "intentionally broken approach".</sub>

 ***